patroqueeet/django-pdf-generator/README.md

     )
 ```

-Add the `pdf_generator` below to your main urls.py
+Add the `pdf_generator` urls below to your main urls.py

 ```python